 Cook mixture on medium-low heat constantly stirring until mixture thickens and comes to a boil.
 Let boil for 1 minute and remove from heat.

-Add in the lemon juice, and butter and stir until melted and fully combined.
+Add in the lemon juice, butter, and green food color (if using) and stir until melted and fully combined.

 White Chocolate Graham Cracker Buttercream